madeleineostoja/rucksack/content/docs/responsive-type.md

 weight: 1
 ---

 Create automagical fluid typography with a new `responsive` property on `font-size`.
-All the typography on this site is responsive, resize your browser window to see it in action!
+All the type on this site is responsive, resize your browser to see it in action!

+![Responsive Type Demo][demo]

 ## Quick start
 Rucksack's responsive typography is fully adjustable, but all you need to get started is to specify `responsive` as a font-size.